 Boron (Micronutrient):

 Irrigate the sunflower crop every 8–10 days in light soils and every 15–25 days in heavy soils.
-It is especially important not to skip irrigation during critical growth stages such as:
+It is especially important not to skip irrigation during critical growth stages.
+For e.g. bud initiation, flower opening, and seed filling.

-Sunflowers rely heavily on cross-pollination, meaning pollen must come from varieties of Sunflower plants for good seed set, oil content, and yield.
+Sunflowers depend majorly on cross-pollination, which means pollen must come from varieties of Sunflower plants for good seed set, oil content, and yield.
 Insects, especially bees, predominantly carry out this process.
 Maintaining five bee hives/ha provides the best results for pollination.
 These hives should be introduced when flowers are in bloom.
 When natural pollinators are scarce, hand pollination can also be an effective alternative.
-This involves gently rubbing two sunflower heads together or using a muslin-covered palm to transfer pollen between flowers.
-Avoid insecticidal spray during the flowering period as it affects bee health.
+This can be done by gently rubbing two sunflower heads together or using a cloth-covered hand to move pollen, and avoid spraying insecticides during flowering as it can harm bees.

 Pest/Disease |